awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ### Step 2 : delete the user pool

 > __WARNING:__ Doing this will delete all your user identities and credentials.
 There is no way to restore this after (the AWS support can't do it neither).
-Make sure you know what you are doing before proceding.
+Make sure you know what you are doing before proceeding.

 On the AWS Console, go to Amazon Cognito service page, then go to _User Pool_, select the user pool you want to delete anc click on _Delete pool_ button at the top right corner: